JunkangZhang/RetinalSegReg/README.md

 ## Possible issues & solutions <a name="solutions"></a>
-We observed a drastic memory increase taken by the python process during training on a Ubuntu workstation with pytorch 0.4.0/0.4.1.
++ We observed a drastic memory increase taken by the python process during training on a Ubuntu workstation with pytorch 0.4.0/0.4.1.
 An update to pytorch 1.1.0 solved the problem.
++ Using scikit-image >= 0.15.x will lead to different Dice_s results when running 'dice_s.py'.
+Please use 0.14.x instead.

 ## Citation <a name="citation"></a>
 ```